uploadcare/nextjs-loader/README.md

 **Option 3**.
 Use the [next-image-loader](https://www.npmjs.com/package/next-image-loader) plugin to enable Uploadcare image loader for all images by default

-In that case, you don't need the `loader: "custom"` setting in your `next.config.js`.
+In that case, you may not need the `loader: "custom"` setting in your `next.config.js`.

 1. Install [next-image-loader](https://www.npmjs.com/package/next-image-loader) and enable it as described in its README.